Efficient Polynomial-Scaled Determination of Algebraic Entanglement Entropy Between Collective Degrees of Freedom: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Simon B. J\"ager, Peter Zoller, John Cooper, Gage W. Harmon, Haonan Liu, and Charles Marrder for useful discussions.
+We would like to thank Simon B. J\"ager, Peter Zoller, John Cooper, Gage W. Harmon, Haonan Liu, Charles Marrder, and Lyryl H. C. Vaecairn for useful discussions.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator (Award No. DE-SCL0000121), and by the National Science Foundation Grant Nos.\ 2016244 and 2317149.